pagalvin/tsbook/chapter04_IntroducingTypes.md

 If you're already a JS coder, this is a very simple way to get started with the language.
 Pick a few variables, associate some types with them and see what happens.
 A couple things will or may happen when you do this:
 - Your IDE will get a lot smarter about your code.
 It will know variable types and prevent you from assigning strings to numbers and that sort of thing.
 - You may discover problems with your code right away.
-You may well have intended that a particular variable, `myNumber`, hold numbers.
+You may well have intended that a particular variable, `myNumber`, holds numbers.
 As JS coders know, it's quite easy to mistakenly assign strings, date, complex objects, to your "myNumber" variable.

 Many TypeScript developers start off this way because it's so simple to do.
 It's so simple, in fact, that they quickly move on to more interesting typings, including the ability to strongly type nested objects via `interfaces`.
 The next chapter introduces interfaces as data descriptors.